Eomys/pyleecan-doc/tuto_multisimulation.rst

        ),
    ]

-``slot_scale`` function variates every slot parameters in one function.
-The list above creates the six following simulations:
+A *VarParam* with both the *ParamExplorer* above creates the six following simulations:

 +-------------------+-----------------------------+----------------------+
 | simulation number | Stator slot scale factor    | Stator current       |